 Fenugreek leaves in a colander

-Before you start making dhaba style aloo methi recipe, you need to pluck the leaves individually and wash them.
-Place the plucked methi leaves in a large bowl, and fill it with water to clean the leaves.
 Then drain the excess water using a colander and leave them to air-dry.
 If you are in a hurry, you can spread those leaves on a clean kitchen towel and gently dab to take the excess water out.

-• Once the cumin sizzles, add the chopped garlic and green chilis and sauté till garlic changes its color.
+• Once the cumin sizzles, add the chopped garlic and green chilis and sauté till the garlic changes its color.

 • Then add chopped potatoes and sauté them well till they are slightly cooked and crisp on the outside.